djones1117/Voice-agent/README.md

 # Novasonic (AWS Bedrock) Bidirectional Streaming Voice Agent — FastAPI + Twilio

 Real-time speech-to-speech voice agent using **Amazon Nova Sonic (Bedrock Runtime bidirectional streaming)** + **Twilio Voice Media Streams**, with **Postgres** transcript logging and **configurable system prompts**.
-Designed to run as **two independently hosted app instances** (Agent A / Agent B) by cloning the same codebase and changing env values.
-(Change prompts, set one agents talk_first to false and the other to true.
-Change the VOICE_NAME if you want a different voice - matthew works.
+Designed to run as **two independently hosted app instances** (Agent A / Agent B) by running an instance of the source code and exporting env values.
+(Change prompts, voices, etc. Change the VOICE_NAME if you want a different voice - matthew works.
 Tiffany is default)

 ---